jecksolovyev/com.whitedoc.docs/docs/source/pages/widgets/widgets.rst

 To embed this widget in any web page, please do as described below:

-1. Insert javascript into your webpage just after a <body> tag:
+1. Insert javascript into your webpage just after a <body> tag

 .. code-block:: javascript
     :force: